 The Bank adopted Accounting Standards Update (ASU) 2016-01, Financial Instruments - Overall (Subtopic 825-10) on January 1, 2019.
 This standard revises accounting guidance related to the accounting and reporting of financial instruments.
-Some of the main provisions include: (a) equity investments that do not result in consolidation and are not accounted for under the equity method would be measured at fair value through net income; (b) changes in instrument-specific credit risk for financial liabilities that are measured under the fair value option would be recognized in other comprehensive income; and (c) elimination of the requirement to disclose the methods and significant assumptions used to estimate the fair value of financial instruments carried at amortized cost; however, it does require the use of exit price when measuring the fair value of financial instruments measured at amortized cost for disclosure purposes.
-The adoption of this standard did not have a material impact on the Bank's consolidated financial statements.
+Some of the main provisions include: (a) equity investments that do not result in consolidation and are not accounted for under the equity method are measured at fair value; (b) changes in instrument-specific credit risk for financial liabilities that are measured under the fair value option are recognized in other comprehensive income; and (c) elimination of the requirement to disclose the methods and significant assumptions used to estimate the fair value of financial instruments carried at amortized cost; however, it does require the use of exit price when measuring the fair value of financial instruments measured at amortized cost for disclosure purposes.